 lack of a clear distinction between acute peri-pancreatic fluid collections (which do not need treatment), pancreatic pseudocysts (which usually resolve without treatment), pancreatic necrosis, acute necrotic collection, and walled of necrosis, all with different outcomes;

-lumping various minimized techniques together, such as MARPN, VARD and ETN, when they are probably not in terms of outcomes [35, 58];
+grouping various minimized techniques together, such as MARPN, VARD and ETN, when they are probably not comparable in terms of outcomes [35, 58];

 use of composite endpoints where significant differences might be seen due to potentially biased observations such as pancreatic enzyme replacement therapy, or pancreatic fistula (which by definition always occurs with a percutaneous approach), whilst unbiased events such as death (when there may be no significant difference) assume a secondary significance [56].

 Considering these reservations, data for various techniques are shown in Table 4 for comparison.
-Although VARD has been promoted the data on how effective it is are rather small compared to MARPN [15,31].
+Although VARD has been promoted, the data on how effective it is are rather small compared to MARPN [15,31].
 A recent series of 179 consecutive patients with necrotizing pancreatitis from the Massachusetts General Hospital Boston USA reveled a 90-day mortality rate of only 2/91 (2.2%) in patients treated by a variety of minimally invasive techniques (including ETN, STE and VARD) compared to 9/88 (10.2%) in patients treated by open necrosectomy [58].The International Association of Pancreatology/American Pancreatic Association guidelines recommend either a conventional or endoscopic step-up approach as the initial treatment strategy of choice in patients with infected necrosis or persistent organ failure and necrosis [20].
 One advantage of this approach is that more invasive interventions of incorrectly diagnosed necrotic collections - that are actually acute peripancreatic fluid collections (that do not need treatment) or pseudocysts (that mostly resolve) – are avoided.
 One disadvantage is that initial drainage only leads to partial resolution of a necrotic collection that subsequently complicates minimal access approaches, forcing an open necrosectomy, that would have been otherwise avoidable.

 The American Gastroenterological Association (AGA) Clinical Practice Update on the management of pancreatic necrosis recommends that the use of direct endoscopic necrosectomy should be reserved for those patients with limited necrosis who do not adequately respond to endoscopic transmural drainage using large-bore, self-expanding metal stents/lumen-apposing metal stents alone or plastic stents combined with irrigation [59].
 The AGA also recommends that minimally invasive operative approaches to the debridement of acute necrotizing pancreatitis are to be preferred to open surgical necrosectomy whenever possible [59].